AliEren04/step_sync/README.md

 # Step Sync

-Step Sync is a Flutter package that uses the accelerometer and mathematical calculations to track the number of steps taken by a user.
+Step Sync is a Flutter package that uses the accelerometer and mathematical calculations to track the number of steps taken by a user with help of sensors other sensor libraries and mathematical calculations(algorithms Vector math package).
 This package also provides a method to reset the step count.
 It is easy to use and has a simple API.

 ## Installation